 Students may transfer excess Financial Aid funds from their student account to their student ID card in order to make purchases on campus at the Bookstore, Dining Hall and Information Technologies office.
 The request is made using the Transfer option under Transfer/Refund Credit Balance option through Student Web Advisor.

 Receiving a refund of a credit balance

 Students may request a refund of a credit balance available on the student account using the Refund option under Transfer/Refund Credit balance through Student Web Advisor.

 Optional Tuition Refund Insurance is available through DeWar Insurance.
 All students will be billed each semester for tuition refund insurance, unless the student is receiving tuition waiver.
 You may opt out of the plan by contacting email@example.com.
 Please be sure to include the student’s name and student ID number in your email.

 Late Payment Fee

-Washington College charges a late payment fee of $200 on any balance of $2,000 or more for undergraduate students and $80 on any balance of $800 or more for graduate students.
+Washington College charges a late payment fee of $200 on any balance of $2,000 or more for undergraduate students.
 A late fee is charged when a student:

 - has not paid the account in full or made payment arrangements by the officially posted due date for the current semester; or